-Archie Trammel served as executive vice president of the ASF from 1981 to 1983.
-Trammel, well-known in aviation circles for his editorship of Business and Commercial Aviation magazine and his weather radar seminars, began offering these seminars under ASF's aegis.
-In addition, Trammel published a series of bimonthly Air Safety Journals.
+Archie Trammell served as executive vice president of the ASF from 1981 to 1983.
+Trammell, well-known in aviation circles for his editorship of Business and Commercial Aviation magazine and his weather radar seminars, began offering these seminars under ASF's aegis.
+In addition, Trammell published a series of bimonthly Air Safety Journals.
 These journals—a VFR version (for VFR-only pilots) and an IFR version (for those with instrument ratings)—were mailed to every pilot in the FAA registry, free of charge.
 Another publication, the Flight Instructor's Safety Report, was mailed to every flight instructor in the United States.

 Nelson was called back into service as executive vice president in late 1983, and he was succeeded in 1987 by retired Adm.
 Donald D. Engen, a former member of the National Transportation Safety Board and former FAA administrator.